 Dyer’s bracket comes in a variety of colors that can be used for dying yarn, explaining the common name.

 Trees spotted with dyer’s bracket need to be monitored.
-The mushroom is a natural wood decayer, eating away at the roots or trunk, eventually killing the tree or making it easier for the tree to be felled by wind.
+The mushroom naturally decomposes wood, eating away at the roots or trunk, eventually killing the tree or making it easier for the tree to be felled by wind.

 Color separated the Cinnabar Red Polypore from most other common shelf mushrooms.
 Young specimens have a striking cinnamon to red to orange color that fades over time.